 - Click on the title of the course to view all items placed on reserve.
 Click again on the title of the reserve item to view its library location and current availability status.

 - Visit the desk at Irwin Library or the Science Library to obtain the reserve item.
-It will check out for a much shorter period than regular books; some items will only loan for 4-hours and cannot leave the library building.
+It will check out for a much shorter period than regular books; most items will only loan for 4-hours and cannot leave the library building.

 - Books, Scores, CDs, DVDs, LP records and other materials owned by Butler faculty or Butler University Libraries (except reference books that can only be used in the library, or archived materials that can only be used in the Rare Books Room).
 Personally recorded copies of multimedia reserve materials (e.g., DVDs or CDs) are discouraged.
 When possible, library-owned copies should be placed on reserve.
 In the event the library does not own a copy, every attempt will be made to acquire a library copy.
 If you would like the library to purchase material that supports your class, please contact your Library Liaison.